yogeshhole/books/README.md

    - Place the order for selected products in the cart.
 Once order is placed, the products will be removed from the cart.
    - Created sample methods for shipment tracking using 3rd party services.

-Apart from this, there is a Core library which contains contains common utilities needed across most services such as:
+Apart from this, there is a Core library which contains common utilities needed across most services such as:
 * mongoDB connection
 * requests
 * exception handlers

 ---
-####Technology Stack:
+#### Technology Stack:
 * Language - Python 3.7
 * REST API Framework - FastAPI
 * Database - MongoDB